dustinpfister/jskey-kwdb/roadmap.md

   * (done) with the create command changed -t option to be a target file path rather than just a target folder
   * (done) /lib/mkdirp.js is no longer used in create command for now.
   * (done) using lowdb to create a database
-  * using lowdb to add and remove database items
+  * (done) using lowdb to add and remove database items
   * new search command started
   * search command uses lodb to to get a single keyword for exact match for a search term
   * search command uses lodb to get and sort a list of keywords for a search term